sjwiq200/cordova-multi-photo-viewer/README.md

 Contact

-If you are using cordova-plugin-market in your app and have any suggestion or question:
+If you are using cordova-multi-photo-viewer in your app and have any suggestion or question:

 sjwiq200@zzieut.com
 blog: https://sjwiq200.tistory.com/